Thursday, April 21, 2022

 Marshall Health and CHH first offered drive-through COVID-19 community testing in March 2020 and have conducted more than 70,000 tests since that time.
 The collective effort has included individuals across multiple departments at both organizations, including family medicine, pathology, the CHH laboratory and more.

-Mountain Health Network schedules Breast Cancer Awareness Month activities
+Marshall Health Network hospitals schedule Breast Cancer Awareness Month activities